dannyedel/personal-firewall/DICTIONARY.md

 metadata
 --------

-hostnamelookupfailed
+hostnamelookupdone
-:	(string) "true" if a DNS Lookup has been attempted, but failed.
+:	(string) "true" if a DNS Lookup has been attempted.
+Used to break
+	loop.

 rules
 -----